ev-mp/meta-intel-realsense/README.md

-Yocto Layer for RealSense
+Yocto meta-layer for RealSense
 ============================
-This layer adds the packages necessary for adding support for Intel® RealSense cameras via [librealsense](https://github.com/IntelRealSense/librealsense) to your Ostro distribution.
+This meta-layer adds the packages necessary to support Intel® RealSense RS4XX  depth cameras.The support is provided by means of Intel cross-platform [LibRealSense API](https://github.intel.com/PerCHW/librealsense).
-This layer also adds the packages necessary for RealSense [Linux SDK](https://github.com/IntelRealSense/realsense_sdk) and Middlewares to your Ostro distribution.
+This layer can later be extended to include RealSense [Linux SDK](https://github.com/IntelRealSense/realsense_sdk) and Middleware to your Yocto-based distribution.

+Note for OEM - that LibrealSense library for RS4xx devices is not in publicly available at this time, and accessing it requires ```github.intel.com```.
+Please refer to your Intel POC for details.

 ## Dependencies
 This layer depends on packages provided by the following layers:
 * `meta-openembedded` [http://cgit.openembedded.org/meta-openembedded/]

+In addition, LibrealSense build recipe is dependent on the following packages:
+* `libusb` and `libpng` - provide LibRealSense core
+* `glfw` - is required for GUI-based demos and tutorials

+Note for Yocto maintainers: `glfw`

 Usage

 ### Ostro OS
 1. Checkout the `master` branch to your project directory
 2. Add the `meta-intel-realsense` layer to `conf/bblayers.conf` in your `build` directory